 Only wash full loadsThe average top-loading washing machine uses 40 gallons of water per load.
-So running your washing machine for partial loads can use up hundreds of gallons of water unnecessarily.
+So, running your washing machine frequently for small laundry loads can unnecessarily use up hundreds of gallons of water.
 The same thing goes for your dishwasher.
-If you have enough dishes, you can save water by only running it when it’s full.
+If you have enough dishes, you can save water by only running it when it’s complete.

-Update your appliancesReplacing the old toilets and faucets in your home can have a big impact on your annual water use.
+Update your appliancesReplacing the old toilets and faucets in your home can significantly impact your annual water use.
 Modern water faucets use 40% less water than those installed before 1995.
-New faucets typically have aerators that restrict flow rates, while still creating the feel of a high-pressure flow.
+New faucets typically have aerators that restrict flow rates while still creating the feel of a high-pressure flow.
 New toilets are also available with water-saving features, including light-duty flush options for liquid waste.

-Front load laundry machines and energy efficient dishwashers also use much less water than conventional appliances.
-Look for appliances with the WaterSense or Energy Star rating from the EPA.
+Front-load laundry machines and energy-efficient dishwashers also use less water than conventional appliances.
+Look for devices with the WaterSense or Energy Star rating from the EPA.
 An Energy Star washing machine uses 30% less water, while Energy Star dishwashers use 18% less water per load.

 Does Water Usage Matter?